graasp/docs/docs/developer/backend-setup.md

 If everything went well, go `https://localhost:3000/status`, you should see OK.

 :::tip
 Your browser might not be able to resolve `localstack`.
 To use localstack with the Docker installation, it is necessary to edit your `/etc/hosts` with the following line `127.0.0.1 localstack`.
 This is necessary because the backend creates signed urls with the localstack container hostname.
-Without changing the hosts, the developpement machine cannot resolve the http://localstack hostname.
+Without changing the hosts, the development machine cannot resolve the http://localstack hostname.
 :::